 To get the most out of your glute exercises, choose the exercises that best activate the muscles.
-Exercise scientists have determined how much a movement activates a muscle via electromyography, EMG, so the ones that best activate your glute muscles would be the exercises that you want to focus on for fast results.
+Exercise scientists have determined how much a movement activates a muscle via electromyography or EMG, says ACE Fitness, so the ones that best activate your glute muscles would be the exercises that you want to focus on for fast results.

 How does it work?
 When a muscle contracts it lets off an electrical signal.
 You can measure this signal with electromyography, which is a machine that hooks up to your body using simple sticky pads on the skin.
 With that, scientists can get a pretty good idea of how hard a muscle is working when you do an exercise.